Feeding the world’s growing population

 The contribution of fertiliser to greenhouse gases comes mainly from nitrogen.
 Applying nitrogen fertiliser to land results in nitrous oxide emissions, because of the natural biological soil processes.

-Greenhouse gas emissions from the manufacture of urea fertiliser in New Zealand is accounted for under existing Emissions Trading Scheme commitments for industrial processors.
+Greenhouse gas emissions from the manufacture of urea fertiliser in New Zealand is accounted for under existing Emissions Trading Scheme commitments.

 Solutions